Teaching English in Argentina-Paid Internship

 We accept people onto the teaching program in Argentina twice a year: in March and in July.

 The first cohort begins in mid March and finishes in mid July OR stays for the entire academic year until early December.
 The second cohort begins in late July and finishes in early December

-10th March 2.017-Application deadline for the March in-take is mid November
+Early March 2019-Application deadline for the March in-take is mid November

-28th July 2.017-Application deadline for the July in-take is mid April
+Late July 2019-Application deadline for the July in-take is mid April

 You must meet the following requirements to be able to apply: